Caple: Lost Ballparks and Old Landmarks

-Durham is filled with "Bull Durham" film locations, including the Green Room (the pool hall where Nuke punched Crash) and Annie's home (a short walk from the DAP).
+Durham is filled with "Bull Durham" film locations, including the Green Room (the pool hall where Nuke punches Crash) and Annie's home (a short walk from the DAP).
 A great afternoon can be spent wandering the streets and exchanging "Bull Durham" quotes while breathing through your eyelids.
 Just remember: The rose goes in front, big guy.

-Bonus: The original Durham office for Baseball America (dubbed Ballpark Corner) was across the street from the DAP.
+Bonus: The original Durham office for Baseball America (dubbed Ballpark Corner) was across the street from The DAP.
 Also, read how Jim gets "Bullish on Durham."

 Now surrounded by the University of Pittsburgh campus, the right- and center-field walls are still standing, along with the 436- and 457-foot distances painted on the bricks.
 The spot where Bill Mazeroski's 1960 World Series-winning home run landed in 1960 is marked by a plaque, and home plate is near its original location inside Pitt's Posvar Hall.